David Evennett

 Sir David Anthony Evennett (born 3 June 1949, Romford) is a former Conservative politician.
-He was elected as Member of Parliament (MP) for Bexleyheath and Crayford at the 2005 general election.
-Previously he was the MP for Erith and Crayford between the 1983 and 1997 general elections.
-He served as Lord Commissioner of the Treasury from September to October 2022.
-He retired as an MP at the July 2024 general election.
-Following his retirement, he published a personal and political memoir titled The Road to Crayford in 2024.
+He served as the Member of Parliament (MP) for Bexleyheath and Crayford from 2005 to 2024 and for Erith and Crayford from 1983 to 1997.
+He served as Lord Commissioner of the Treasury from 2012 to 2018, and briefly during 2022.

+He held several education related offices during his parliamentary career.
+He was a member of the Education, Science and Arts Committee from 1986 to 1992 and later member of the Education & Skills Select Committee from 2005 to 2006.
+Outside of committee, he was a PPS to the Minister of State at the Department for Education from 1992 to 1993, the Shadow Minister for Skills from 2009 to 2010, and PPS to the Education Secretary from 2010 to 2012.

+He did not run for re-election in 2024 and retired.
+He published a personal and political memoir titled The Road to Crayford in 2024.

 Early life

 Evennett was educated at Buckhurst Hill County High School and the London School of Economics, where he was awarded an MSc in Economics.
 He began his career as a teacher at Ilford County High School between 1972 and 1974, from which post he resigned when he was elected to represent the Woodford ward on Redbridge London Borough Council (1974–78).
 From 1974 to 1981 he was also a marine insurance broker at Lloyd's, and he worked as a lecturer in management between 1997 and 2005.

 At the 1979 general election he contested the Labour seat of Hackney South and Shoreditch where he came second to Ronald Brown.